ecetino/eye-browser/README.md

 To get a local copy up and running locally please follow these simple steps.

-Or you could view my demo here: [https://eye-browser-git-master-ecetino.vercel.app/](https://eye-browser-git-master-ecetino.vercel.app/)
+Or you could view my demo here (not optimized for mobile): [https://eye-browser-git-master-ecetino.vercel.app/](https://eye-browser-git-master-ecetino.vercel.app/)

 <!-- PREREQUISITES -->
 ### Prerequisites